 Framework: It is a structure that gives a skeleton of architecture for creating software.
-It’s a set of tools that assists as a base of the app, requiring to fill the blanks with the code to complete the whole structure and get the craved functionality.
+It’s a set of tools that assists as a base of the app, requiring one to fill in the blanks with the code to complete the whole structure and get the required functionality.

-SDK: Have more extensive reach as it’s has a set of tools, including libraries, documentation, APIs, sometimes frameworks, and more, providing all the essentials of software development.
+SDK: Has more extensive reach as it has a set of tools, including libraries, documentation, APIs, sometimes frameworks, and more, providing all the essentials of software development.
 And that is the same in the case of Flutter.
 It already carries everything required to make cross-platform applications.

-Flutter has been around since 2015, when Google first opened up as open-source telecommunication, but the buzz around it has been developed more effectively lately.
-It’s a cross-platform tool designed for creating Android and iOS apps from a single code foundation by using the mechanical, reactive framework.
+Flutter has been around since 2015 when Google first opened up as an open-source telecommunication, but the buzz around it has been developed more effectively lately.
+It’s a cross-platform tool intended to develop Android applications and iOS applications from a single code foundation by using the mechanical, reactive framework.
 Flutter apps are created by using Dart, a simplistic object-oriented programming language.
 The basic idea of Flutter rotates around widgets.
 The whole UI is produced by combining complex widgets, each of which represents a structural part (like a button or menu), a stylistic part (like a font or color scheme), features of layout (like padding), and so on.
-Flutter didn’t use OEM widgets but gives its ready-made widgets which look native to Android (Material Design) or iOS apps (Cupertino).
+Flutter doesn’t use OEM widgets but gives its ready-made widgets that look native to Android (Material Design) or iOS apps (Cupertino).
 It even creates custom widgets.

 Well, in terms of popularity, Flutter is making significant progress.
-While Flutter had made it to the top 100 software based on GitHub stars by the time release the one was announced in June 2018, it has grown in the ranks and is now among the best 30.
-Flutter SDK ranks as top 10 software on GitHub two years later, following giants like Linux, Vue, and code.
+While Flutter had made it to the top 100 software based on GitHub stars by the time its release was announced in June 2018, it has grown in the ranks and is now among the best 30.
+Flutter SDK ranks as the top 10 software on GitHub two years later, following giants like Linux, Vue, and Code.
 Thousands of Flutter apps have made their approach to app stores, including the Alibaba app with 50 million users.

-High productivity: Flutter is cross-platform to use the same code base either for iOS or Android apps.
-Working with Flutter will save both times as well as resources.
+High productivity: Flutter is cross-platform to uses the same code base either to develop iOS apps or Android apps.
+Working with Flutter will save both time as well as resources.

 Compatibility: Since widgets are elements of the app and not the platform; hence, to experience less or no compatibility problems on different OS versions.
-This, in turn, means less time given on testing.
+This, in turn, means less time given to testing.

-Open-source: Both Flutter and Dart are open-source telecommunication and free to use, provide great documentation and community support to help out with any upshots that may encounter.
+Open-source: Both Flutter and Dart are open-source telecommunication and free to use, providing great documentation and community support to help out with any upshots that may be encountered.

 Business enterprises looking for a perfect web development tool for their next app development project can do wonders with Flutter application development.
 An experienced and professional flutter app development company can practically solve many performance, quality, and functional issues.